cnsoft/cocos2d-kamcord-ios/README.md

     [[KCManager sharedManager] showKamcordView];
 }</b></code></pre>

-For most games, you'll want to defer the calls to `beginVideo` and `startRecordingClip` until appropriate (your user begins the actual round, etc.).
+For most games, you'll want to defer the calls to `beginVideo` and `startRecordingClip` until appropriate (your user begins the actual level, etc.).

 To highlight the handling of the application lifecycle, we've made additions to the following functions: